euctrl-pru/website/references/definition/atfm_delay.md

 Minute.

 ## Modification of the ATFM delay calculation (NM release 20.0)

 Please note that software release 20.0 of the Network Manager on 04 April 2016 introduced a change to improve the accuracy of the ATFM delay calculation for operational purposes.

-ATFM delays shown in this section take this change as of April into account.

 For more information on the the change in methodology [click here].